olcf/olcf-user-docs/systems/frontier_user_guide.rst

 Some libraries still resolved to paths outside of ``/mnt/bb``, and the reason for that is that the executable may have several paths in ``RPATH``.

+SBCASTing a conda environment
+"""""""""""""""""""""""""""""

+Users running Python environments at scale can also take advantage of using ``sbcast``.
+For details on how to use ``sbcast`` to move your conda environments to the NVMe, please see our :doc:`Sbcast Conda Environments Guide </software/python/sbcast_conda>`.

 ----